early birds discount 10%, if you book before 1 march 2015.

-The gîte is located in a romantic park of 2 ha.(5 acres) on a historical site, which is named by the owners 'al settimo cielo' (in seventh heaven).
+'Da nonna' (at granny's) is part of the 'casetta degli angeli' (angel's house) which is located in a romantic park of 2 ha.(5 acres) on a historical site, that is named by the owners 'al settimo cielo' (in seventh heaven).
 Traces of the Etruscans who lived here 3000 years ago are stil around, and their caves on the premises remain in use, for example as communal kitchen.

 The site is perfect for relaxing, reading, thinking, dwelling around, playing and cooking together.
 The site inspires your creativity in a compelling way.
 If you are not yet a fine arts practitioner, your career will start here!
 The owners will gladly provide you fine arts materials and, upon request, an art teacher, if available.